dmaerzendorfer/UnitySandbox/README.md

 - A fake liquid shader based on: https://www.youtube.com/watch?v=DKSpgFuKeb4

-- A sandbox of VFX
+- A sandbox for VFX

+### Things I want to add in the future:

 - A really fancy polished knockback on other players: eg camera shake, nice duration, force, still controll, ample amount of juice, sfx, vfx, particles etc...